sini/nixkraken/docs/src/dev/tests/writing.md

    }
    ```

-3. As a single argument function called with the `pkgs` attribute set containing nixpkgs, which can return either of the previous attribute sets
+3. As a [function][nix-manual-functions] called with the `pkgs` attribute set containing [nixpkgs][nixpkgs-manual], which can return either of the previous attribute sets

    ```nix
    pkgs: